Overview

 Will any facilities be built for the Games?

+No, we have no plan to build new facilities.
 Some overlay may be required in venues (e.g. temporary stands, surface work etc.) but there is no requirement or plans for new facilities to be built.

-Was Hampden Park (host of athletics at Glasgow 2014) considered for athletics?
+Was Hampden Park (host of Athletics at Glasgow 2014) considered for Athletics?

 Given the amount of investment required in converting Hampden Park in 2014, it was determined Hampden wasn’t a solution which would be a viable option on this occasion.